New Zealand's Lifestyle, From Foreign Eyes

 Nowadays, as New Zealand rises as the ultimate adventure destination, there is an amazing crew of motivated people that come either to visit or settle.
 From rock climbers, to snowboarders, yogis, musicians and entrepreneurs… you name it!

 There is a very positive vibe to New Zealand, even spiritual.
 For many people this is a healing sacred wonderland.
-Maori culture has a very deep wisdom embedded in society too.
+Maori culture has a very deep wisdom embedded in society too—on a personal note, I do think it could be much, much, muuuuch more.
 Just breathe, go with the flow and be respectful of this land and its people.

 4 .
 Nature in New Zealand rocks —literally